Latest News on California’s Plastic Bag Ban, SB270 and Helix Poly

 The plastics industry is working to add a second measure to the November ballot.
 This one would mandate that fees go to environmental projects instead of retailers.

 Despite all of this craziness, there is still strong sentiment and support for banning disposable plastic bags in California.
 Several cities put plans to implement their own bans on hold prior to Governor Jerry Brown signing SB270.
 This made sense because why duplicate efforts?

 Now, some cities such as Cathedral City and San Diego have decided to go forward with their own bans, while others will take action if necessary after the election results are in.
 We’re waiting with fingers crossed to find out if California will be the first to issue a statewide ban.

 What is Your Brand or Retail Outlet Waiting For?

 Bag bans are spreading throughout the nation which makes now the perfect time for your business or retail outlet to begin effectively marketing with custom reusable bags.
-Stick around and look through our site and contact Beth Wilkerson with any questions or fill out a quote request located on each page of our site.
+Stick around and look through our site then contact us with any questions by filling out a quote request located on each page of our site.